 WireGuard is a more recent entry into the world of VPN protocols and it's already gained acceptance across the cybersecurity sphere.
 In this article, we're taking a closer look at WireGuard, its major pluses, and one or two potential down sides.

-Fewer bugs and security vulnerabilities, for instance.
-Reduced CPU usage.
-Faster connection times.
-And it's much better suited for routers and mobile devices that don't have desktop levels of computing power.
+Since it uses much less code, it's also much better suited for routers and mobile devices that don't have desktop levels of computing power.

 Cryptography is another highlight, with WireGuard using state-of-the-art protocols such as Curve25519, ChaCha20, Poly1305 and BLAKE2.

-OpenVPN runs outside the kernel, so Linux must do extra work (a 'context switch', technically speaking) to help OpenVPN work with the system, every time it sends or receives packets.
-WireGuard lives inside the kernel, with no need for context switching, potentially delivering a big performance boost.
+OpenVPN runs outside the kernel.
+So, Linux must do extra work (technically known as a 'context switch') to help OpenVPN work with the system, every time it sends or receives packets.
+As WireGuard lives inside the kernel, there’s no need for context switching, whereby the operating system has to store a process to be retrieved for execution later.

+This can potentially deliver a big performance boost.
 How big?
-In August 2021 Donenfeld reported a wifi speed increase from 95Mbps to 600Mbps with a new kernel-friendly Windows beta, though it's not yet clear how typical that might be.
+In August 2021 developer Donenfeld reported a WiFi speed increase from 95Mbps to 600Mbps with a new kernel-friendly Windows beta, though it's not yet clear how typical that might be.